Years go by, fashion changes, but the things that really successful people do each day are timeless.

 The show is known for its unflinching look at a kind of 1960s debauchery, with all kinds of drinking, sleeping around, and drug experimentation.
-It's a really unhealthy way to live your life, but it also seems to be the way that the characters blow off steam--and they've got a lot of steam.
+It's a really unhealthy way to live your life, but it also seems to be the way that the characters blow off steam--and they've got a lot of it.
 Don't become an alcoholic philanderer, but be sure to have fun (in healthier ways, I hope).

 8. Get a life.

-This is where so many of the characters on the show fall down, because they have success only at work, and rush from one failed relationship to another.
+This is where so many of the characters on the show fall down, because they have success only at work and rush from one failed relationship to another.
 They seek to solve others' problems only when there is something tangible in it for them: a new client, more money, something they want.
 Don't follow their example.
 Remember the old adage that on their deathbeds, people rarely say they wish they had spent more time at the office.